 - Initial accuracy error on the output voltage of an external reference can lead to a full-scale error in the DAC.
-To minimize these errors, a reference with low initial accuracy error specification is preferred.
+Therefore, to minimize these errors, a reference with low initial accuracy error specification is preferred.
 Choosing a reference with an output trim adjustment, such as the ADR421, allows a system designer to trim out system errors by setting the reference voltage to a voltage other than the nominal.
-The trim adjustment can also be used to trim out temperature-induced errors. - The temperature coefficient of a reference output voltage affects INL, DNL, and TUE.
-A reference with a tight temperature coefficient specification should be chosen to reduce the dependence of the DAC output voltage on ambient conditions.
+The trim adjustment can also trim out temperature-induced errors. - The temperature coefficient of a reference output voltage affects INL, DNL, and TUE.
+A reference with a tight temperature coefficient specification must be chosen to reduce the dependence of the DAC output voltage on ambient conditions. - Long-term drift is a measure of how much the reference output voltage drifts over time.
+A reference with a tight long-term drift specification ensures that the overall solution remains relatively stable over the entire lifetime.

-- Long-term drift is a measure of how much the reference output voltage drifts over time.
-A reference with a tight long-term drift specification ensures that the overall solution remains relatively stable over its entire lifetime. - Reference output voltage noise needs to be considered in high accuracy applications that have relatively low noise budgets.
+• Consider reference output voltage noise in high accuracy applications that have relatively low noise budgets.
 It is important to choose a reference with as low an output noise voltage as practical for the required system resolution.
 Precision voltage references such as the ADR431 (XFET design) produce low output noise in the 0.1 Hz to 10 Hz range.
 However, as the circuit bandwidth increases, filtering the output of the reference may be required to minimize the output noise.